jw-12138/r2-uploader/setup-guide/index.md

 ### Set up the Worker 👷‍♂️

-A Worker is like the backend of a website, it allows the R2 Uploader to communicate with the R2 bucket.
+A Worker is like the backend of a website, it allows the R2 Uploader to communicate with the R2 bucket. **This is the most important part of the setup, so please follow the steps carefully.**

 1. Go to [Cloudflare Dashboard](https://dash.cloudflare.com/).
 2. On the left panel, there is a section called "Workers & Pages".
 Click on it.